HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-18-measurement-dashboard-architecture.md

 - Members of the public can access the dashboard without a login
 - Multiple related dashboards can be combined into a single "application" for external users
-- New charts can be added to existing dashboards relatively easily
+- New charts and dashboards are easy to implement
-- New dashboards can be created and published relatively easily
 - Users can export or download the data behind a given dashboard
 - Open source contributors can host a local version of our dashboards using exported data